Labs64/netlicensing.io/index.md

             <article class="cbp-so-side cbp-so-side-right">
                 <h2>Activate over the Internet</h2>

-                <h4>NetLicensing allows you to deliver and activate product licenses to your customers 24x7x365, without
+                <span>NetLicensing allows you to deliver and activate product licenses to your customers 24x7x365, without
                     customer support involvement.
-With NetLicensing, your licensing back-office can be completely automated.<br/>In addition, you can manage licenses in the field with NetLicensing Manage.</h4>
+With NetLicensing, your licensing back-office can be completely automated.<br/>In addition, you can manage licenses in the field with NetLicensing Manage.</span>
             </article>
         </section>